Klopp, the eccentric who put Liverpool back on its perch

 A man whose name will be slotted alongside those of other managerial greats at Anfield — Bill Shankly, Bob Paisley and Kenny Dalglish.

-Chelsea’s 2-1 win over Manchester City saw Liverpool clinch its first championship since 1990, ending one of the most unforeseen droughts in British sports.
+Chelsea’s 2-1 win over Manchester City on Thursday saw Liverpool clinch its first championship since 1990, ending one of the most unforeseen droughts in British sports.

 European champion, world club champion, and now English champion.
 All in the space of 13 months and all under the watchful eye of an eccentric who has turned Liverpool from a thrilling yet brittle team into a cold-blooded, trophy-winning juggernaut.